jays-codes/reactive-microservices/README.md

 proj: webflux-sandbox
-- created paginated get API - uses @RequestParam for page and size; defined findBy() in <<Repository>> which uses Pageable. defined Service method which uses PageRequest.Of()
-- modified deleteCustomer() api to return 200 and run map() only on successful repo delete
-- added Query method to repository to return Mono<Boolean> for deleteCustomer() and return 204 instead of 200 for successful delete; modified controller and service
 - used DatabaseClient instead of r2dbc repo to execute custom sql: dbClient.sql(), bind(param, val), mapProperties(dto class), all()
 - updated CustomerOrderRepo to add method to return DTO from three tables; added test getCustomerOrdersByProductDescription(desc)
 - [BP] updated CustomerOrderRepository to add method for custom query: @Query, getProductsOrderedByCustomerName(name):Flux<Product>; added CustomerOrderRepoTest, getProductsOrderedByCustomerName()